 There are over 40 different types of seizures, and they affect people in different ways.
 Most seizures end on their own and don’t create a lot of concern.
 The chance of seizure related risks are higher when people have poorly controlled seizures.
 Getting an accurate seizure diagnosis can mean the most appropriate management approach will be taken.

-Find out more about these classifications here.
+Find out more about seizure classifications here.

 I’m Seizure free – what do I need to know?

-If you’re currently seizure free your risks may be lower, but if you are still prescribed epilepsy medication it is really important you continue to take it until your clinician suggests any changes.
+If you’re currently seizure free your risks may be lower, but if you are still prescribed epilepsy medication it is really important you continue to take it until your doctor suggests any changes.
 You should also still have regular reviews, to check:

 - there are no changes to your epilepsy

 - that your medication is still right for you

 - whether you still need to be on epilepsy medication.

 If you are seizure free but you notice any changes to your health, speak with your doctor in case it is related to your epilepsy or your medication.